CategoryWorld Exhibition – (General International Exposition 1st Category)

 The Expo was originally intended to be held in Moscow and was timed to coincide with the 50th anniversary of the October Revolution.
 When the USSR withdrew its application in 1962, Montreal was elected to host the World Expo of 1967.
-That year coincided with the 100th anniversary of the Canadian Confederation and 325 years since of the founding of Montreal.
+The Expo was registered during the 51st session of the General Assembly of the BIE on 13 November 1962 and took place from 28 April to 29 October 1967, coinciding with the 100th anniversary of the Canadian Confederation and 325 years since of the founding of Montreal.
+The Expo gathered over 50 million visitors.

 The Expo’s theme was borrowed from the book « The Planet of Mankind » (« La Terre des Hommes ») by Antoine de Saint-Exupéry and addressed universal problems of humanity, following the lead of Expo 1958 Brussels.
 It was no longer scientific, technological and industrial progress alone that were to be presented and promoted in the exhibition, but also man's social responsibility and environmental consciousness.
 In compliance with the theme, the organisers scheduled many international thematic pavilions: Man and his Health, Man in the Community, Man and the Ocean, Man and the Space, Man the Creator, etc.